donomii/Quon/Language.md

 or similar, based on the target language.

 Note that just like functions, quon types are the lowest common denominator shared across all target languages.
 So quon does not support union types, HM types, or any other 'advanced' type features.

+Type modifiers like "const" are almost always unportable, so they usually only appear in the platform-specific shims.

+Quon does not parse or understand things like the * in ```Box*```, it treats it like another type.
+Quon does not directly support pointers, but probably will later.